agallant121/bark/README.md

 We need restaurant owners to be able to upload photos of their restuarant and food.
 ActiveStorage would be great for this.

 - ActiveStorage is another very cool thing I had never done before.
 Like ActionMailer, I read the docs and followed some examples piece by piece until The images were uploading properly.
-I got confused for a little because I had the images being uploaded but not displayed so then I set a conditional to have them show if an image was attached and styled them simply to not be obnoxiously huge.
+I got confused for a little because I had the images being uploaded but not displayed so then I set a conditional to have them show if an image was attached and styled them simply so as to not be obnoxiously huge.
 I also intentionally chose to only have ONE image be attached.
-I understand that to add more would be to change the model to say 'has_many_attached: images' and then include within the controller params params.permit (:blah, :blah, images: []).
+I understand that to add more would be to change the model to say 'has_many_attached: images' and then include within the controller params params.permit (:blah, :blah, images: [ ]).
 I just thought it made the site look cleaner with one image as I looked at it over and over again.

 ## Bonus Tasks